PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/customize-templates.md

 The templating of the component Grid is using Twig in PrestaShop 1.7.
 As the component enforces a strict separation between the data and the rendering you never define template names or UI elements when defining a new Grid.

-We have created a Twig layer able to render a Grid using the information from a Grid using the Twig Grid presenter.
+We have created a Twig layer that is able to render Grid using the information from Grid that is formatted in Grid presenter.

 > This means that, by implementing your own presenter you can control the data sent to the user.